 Even the smiliest Thai person must get frustrated at being asked about the same old prurient clichés, particularly about ladyboys and the social role of women-who-work-as-prostitutes.
 One night our group of humanitarians and alternative thinkers ended up in a strip bar on the street called Soi Cowboy.
 We tried to join in with the hilarity but I’d read too much about the background to have a lot of fun.
 There is a mythology that sex workers are more respected back in their home villages.
 I hope it’s true and that they’re not coerced.
 It’s also nice to think I would never have to take my clothes off and waggle my arse in the face of fat German tourists.
 That whole supply and demand thing is probably a key factor.

 My experience of the Thai language was actually kind of refreshing, in that it was a relief not to pretend that I fitted in.
 Learning any new language is always a great game but I was reminded how difficult it is to start, to get past the stage where you can get a phrase out but not understand a word of the reply.
-Were I there for more than a few weeks I would tried harder (try saying that in Thai) but as it is I felt grateful when people responded in English.
+Had I been there for more than a few weeks I would have tried harder (try saying that in Thai) but as it is I felt grateful when people responded in English.
 It made a change from feeling resentful, as I often do in countries where I do speak the language and someone addresses me or replies in English.
 Given the immense linguistic and cultural gap, in Thailand calling yourself an expat makes sense.
 Although I vastly prefer the word ‘foreigner’ it would be misleading and absurd to put yourself in the same social category as a enslaved Burmese refugee peeling prawns for British supermarkets or a Pakistani Christian asylum seeker terrified of arbitrary deportation.
 A lot of English language culture is nonetheless very bland, filling out that nebulous category of ‘international’: soulless hotel bars, vapid pizzas, what should really go by the name of “Mexican” “food”.
-I joked with a random person we met at an expat meetup about how all we have in common is our language – for all we know, we could be talking to an arms dealer!
+I joked with a random person we met at an expat meetup about how all we have in common is our language – for all I know, I could find myself talking to an arms dealer!
 He turned out to be basically an arms dealer, one who lives in Oman and occasionally comes to Bangkok for the (nudge nudge) ‘recreation’.

 Maybe (to be generous) he meant the shopping.
-It’s incongruous that the authorities are so fussy about the statues because they are, like everything else, very much for sale in endless parades of cavernous malls.
+It’s incongruous that the authorities are so fussy about the statues because they are, like everything else, very much for sale in endless parades of stupendously cavernous malls.
 If you didn’t know Bangkok was the capital of a Buddhist society you might mistake it for a gigantic monument promoting human cravings.
-Parts of it felt distinctly like Canary Wharf.
+Parts of it felt distinctly like the most boring part of London, viz Canary Wharf.
 The absence of parks and the presence of the Sky Train above congested roads makes for a heavy and frenetic atmosphere and what starts as a five minute stroll to seek out yet more international adaptors can quickly drain you of physical and mental strength.
 The BTS trains themselves provide some relief from the heat as they are kept at a constant temperature of -273.15C.

 I tried to take an interest in Thai politics but it’s a murky affair and it’s hard to work out who the least-bad guys are.
-The whole red and yellow t-shirt thing may be, well, colourful to outsiders but those colours are indications of treacherously deep rifts in society exploited by those with the means to do so.
+The whole red and yellow t-shirt thing may be, well, colourful to outsiders but those garments are indications of treacherously deep rifts in society exploited by those with the means to do so.
 From a very voluble taxi driver I heard the best argument against democracy I’ve ever encountered.
 He explained cheerfully that given the immense power of Thailand’s version of Berlusconi (Taksin Shinswatra, who, when ousted from a military coup, simply put his sister in charge of his party – the army stepped in to cancel an election she would have won) there is simply no alternative at present to military rule (a fascinating and detailed background can be found here).
 In the light of Trump’s rise and Rupert Murdoch’s victory in the UK referendum it was hard to argue back.

 In our brief interactions with people in uniforms we noticed a certain harshness of tone.
 Traffic policement were uniformly brusque, as if no one told them about the smile thing.
 Being snarled and barked at by people in khaki became a daily experience.
 The brutal treatment of those who challenge or offend authority both contrasts and is intertwined with the tweeness of official state promotion.
 The current Prime Minister is a retired general who gives regular speeches on ‘returning happiness to the people’ (he also write a ballad of the same name) and said of those who oppose his regime “Whoever causes chaos to Thailand or disrupts peace and order, they should not be recognised as Thais, because Thais do not destroy each other…The charm of the Thai people is that they look lovely even when they do nothing, because they have smiles”.
 This reminds me of General Wiranto, the sadistic Indonesian general with his love for karaoke.
 The documentary ‘The Act of Killing’ also exposes this deeply sentimental aspect of authoritarianism.
 Autocrats have a necesarilly limited and often puerile emotional range.
 An entertaining complement to Peter York’s classic coffee table book on dictators’ houses would be one on their music collections.
 I suspect that Trump’s CD rack contains a fair few Whitney Houston discs – ‘American Psycho’ Patrick Bateman (a character partly modelled on Trump) was obsessed with the production on her debut album.
 If he gets to lead the G7 I can imagine him, Putin, and Duterte joining in on a rousing version of ‘The Greatest Love of All’.